omgnetwork/omgnetwork.github.io/docs/challenges.md

 ```

 ## Challenging Standard Exits
-These are byzantine events on invalid standard exits reported by the Watcher that require action by users.
+The following is a byzantine event reported by the Watcher on invalid standard exits and requires action by users.

 #### `invalid_exit`